DevCycleHQ/devcycle-docs/docs/home/feature-management/feature-opt-in/feature-opt-in-implementation.md

 The Feature Opt-In functionality can be turned on from the [Organization Settings](https://app.devcycle.com/r/optIn) page.

-Once in your , navigate to the "Feature Opt-In" page of the settings:
+Once in your Organization Settings, navigate to the "Feature Opt-In" page:

 ![Feature Opt-In Settings](/oct-22-2022-feature-opt-in-1.png)